Donelast/sbox-anti-speedhack/README.md

-# sbox-anti-speedhack

-A simple script to block speedhacks in s&box.

 ## How it works
 Checks player movement speed every tick.
 If a player is faster than allowed, their position resets to the last valid one and a warning is shown.